VocabHunter/vocabhunter.github.io/_posts/2017-04-30-Read-Any-Document-Format.md

 # Final Words

 Apache Tika has proved to be a really valuable tool in the VocabHunter project.
 I encourage you to investigate it further and see if you can make use of it in your project.
-Also, feel free to take a look around the [VocabHunter source code on GitHub][GitHub] to see one way that Tika can be used.
+Also, feel free to [fork VocabHunter on GitHub][GitHub] and play around with the source code to see one way that Tika can be used.
 It is all Open Source and I hope you find it interesting.
 I welcome code contributions and feedback.

 ___